 Once you know which ports need to be opened, use a feature called port forwarding.

 To correct any disconnects or issues you may be having communicating with fellow gamers, make sure Universal Plug and Play (UPnP) is enabled on your router and that all devices are connected to it.

 UPnP helps your router to communicate with devices on other networks and makes sure that they can see each other and “talk”.

 One of the more straightforward things that can affect your Wi-Fi performance is the channel you use.

-It is likely that your iPhone, tablet and other smart connected home devices are probably all using 2.4GHz right now.
+Likely, your iPhone, tablet and other smart connected home devices are probably all using 2.4GHz right now.

 The 2.4GHz band was well known for being overcrowded, so the 5GHz band was made available to be used by Wi-Fi.

-The 2.4GHz band may have better distance but there are only 14 Wi-Fi channels on this band.
+The 2.4GHz band may have a better distance but there are only 14 Wi-Fi channels on this band.
 If you are using the same channel as a neighbor it can slow down your connection.